-Even though type 1 diabetes is not preventable, it is still important to provide our body with plenty of nutrients.
+Even though type 1 diabetes is not preventable, it is still important to provide our bodies with plenty of nutrients.
 If someone is planning to focus on a plant-based diet, this is the right choice.
 Plant-based foods are a great source of nutrients.

 These foods have potent anti-inflammatory properties that can boost our overall health and even help us manage our blood sugar levels.
 Also, they can improve our digestive, cardiovascular, and arterial health.

 For those with type 2 diabetes, this plant-based diet could be a powerful weapon against the disease.
 Since lifestyle plays a huge role in the development of the disease, it is highly important that patients include a healthy diet to help control diabetes.

 Here is how to implement a plant-based diet for healthy blood sugar levels.

 Food is a simple form of medicine that can be beneficial for our health.
-Even if we do not have this particular disease, it is still important to consume core nutrients that can help us keep the blood sugar in check.
+Even if we do not have this particular disease, it is still important to consume core nutrients that can help us keep our blood sugar in check.

 But, if diabetes runs in the family, it is even more important that we always lead a healthy life in order to avoid it.
 Despite popular belief, carbohydrates are not the main enemy.

 Of course, animal foods are a great source of protein but are not the only ones.
 In fact, if we want to start a plant-based diet, we can still get the protein we need.
 In fact, foods like leafy greens, grains, legumes, beans, and plenty of other veggies contain plenty of proteins.

 These proteins can be useful for treating type 2 diabetes.
 If we still need more sources of protein, nuts and seeds can do the trick.
 Foods like walnuts, chia seeds, almonds, flax, and hemp contain healthy amounts of protein.